python-elective-kea/spring2023/sphinx/source/ses10.rst

 Learning goals
 --------------

+   - Understand how functions are abstractions of a class/object
-   - Create memory and time efficient code using
+   - Create memory and time efficient code using:
       - Iterator Classes
       - generator functions and
       - generator expressoions.